dotnet/Silk.NET/documentation/proposals/Proposal - Generic Math.md

   - A Static implementation of this function **must** be available as well.
 - An Abs function which returns a vector where each component is the absolute value of the original
   - A Static implementation of this function **must** be available as well.
-- CopyTo functions which copy to an array, with or without a starting index
+- CopyTo functions which copy to an array or span, with or without a starting index
 - Explicit cast and checked cast operators to all standard variants of the F and I vector types of the same dimensionality
 - Explicit cast and checked cast to and from matching System.Numerics vector type
 - Explicit cast cast to lower dimensional matching vector with matching generic type